GeertJohan/fgt/README.md

 ### Usage
 Some examples:

-`fgt echo` will return successfully
+`fgt true` will return successfully

+`fgt false` will return with exitcode 1

-`fgt echo hi` will return with exitcode 1
+`fgt echo hi` will return with exitcode 1 (even though echo returned with exitcode 0)

-`fgt gofmt -l <yourpackage>` will return with exitcode 1 when gofmt needs something changed
+`fgt gofmt -l <yourpackage>` will return with exitcode 1 when gofmt indicates something must be formatted diferently

+### History
+This command was created to make sure jenkins will complain when gofmt needs something formatted.